codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-charts-and-repositories.md

 1. If your repository doesn't require authentication, to complete the process, click **Save**.

-For more details on adding Helm repositories, see the [Helm integration page]({{site.baseurl}}/docs/integrations/helm/).
+For more details on adding Helm repositories, see [Helm integrations]({{site.baseurl}}/docs/integrations/helm/).

 ## Use a Helm repository in a Codefresh pipeline

-Once connected, inject any Helm repository context into pipelines.
+Once connected, inject any Helm repository context into Codefresh pipelines.

 1. From the Pipelines page, select the pipeline into which to import the Helm configuation.
 1. In the Workflows tab, do one of the following:
   * Click **Variables** on the right, and then click the **Settings** (gear) icon.
   * Click the context menu next to the settings icon.
 1. Click on **Import from/Add shared configuration**, and select the name of the repository.
-  The repository settings are injected as environment variables into the pipeline for usage.
+  The repository settings are injected as environment variables into the pipeline.

 {% include image.html
 lightbox="true"